xxeCTF/xtract/Readme.md

 This script is for personal use only.
 It extracts sensitive data in plaintext — handle it responsibly.

-Do not use this on someone else’s profile without permission.
+Do not use this on someone else without permission.